alexeysas/dl-faces-generation/README.md

 # Face Generation
-In this project, we'll use generative adversarial networks (GANs) to generate new images of faces.
+In this project, we'll use generative adversarial networks (GANs) to generate new images of faces using TensorFlow and Python.

 ## Getting Started